ordinators/ordinator/DEVELOPMENT_ROADMAP.md

 # README profile section is always accurate to ordinator.toml
 # No mention of profiles that do not exist in the config
 ```

+**Completion Statement:** This completes Phase 4.5 (Profile-Specific File Storage and Add Command Enhancement) and prepares for Phase 4.6 (Uninstall and Restore Original Configuration).

 ### 4.6 Uninstall and Restore Original Configuration
 **Priority:** Medium